The Rules of Sociological Method: Sociology as the study of social facts

 Durkheim's concern is to establish sociology as a science.
 Arguing for a place for sociology among other sciences, he wrote, "Sociology is, then, not an auxiliary of any other science; it is itself a distinct and autonomous science."
-To give sociology a place in the academic world and to ensure that it is a legitimate science, it must have an object that is clear and distinct from philosophy or psychology.
-He argued, "There is in every society a certain group of phenomena which may be differentiated from those studied by the other natural sciences."
+In order for sociology to secure a place within the academic world and be recognized as a legitimate science, it must possess a clearly defined object of study, distinct from that of philosophy or psychology.
+Durkheim argued, “There is in every society a certain group of phenomena which may be differentiated from those studied by the other natural sciences.”

 With regards to social facts, Durkheim defined them as follows:

 One of the book's challenges is in showing how individual and seemingly chaotic decisions are in fact a result of a larger, more structured system, the pattern being held together by "social facts".

 The definition of social facts illustrates the holistic paradigm in which Durkheim's social facts are defined by two main features: they are external to and coercive to individuals.
 They not only represent behaviour but also the rules that govern behaviour and give it meaning.
 Social facts have been not only accepted by, but have been adopted by society as rules to which they choose to follow.
 Law, language, morality and marriage are all examples of ideals formed through individual thought that have manifested into these concrete institutions which we must now abide by.
 Social facts can be constraining: if individuals do not do act as they dictate, they may face social penalties.
 The binding nature of social facts is often implicit, because the rules of society are internalized by individuals in the process of education and socialization.

 Durkheim distinguished two types of social facts: normal social facts – which, within a society, occur regularly and most often – and pathological social facts – which are much less common.